 Years of Experience

-When it comes to location, the highest average paycheck (around $94K annually) can be spotted in San Jose, Calif.; San Francisco, Calif. (approximately $85K), Palo Alto, Calif. (about $72K), and the company's headquarter city of Stanford, Calif. ($64K) are the next top-paying cities.
-Sunnyvale, Calif. ranks low on the pay scale — at about $50K, it is one of the lowest-paid cities.
+When it comes to location, the highest average paycheck (around $94K annually) can be spotted in San Jose, Calif.; San Francisco, Calif. ($90K), Palo Alto, Calif. (approximately $74K), and the company's headquarter city of Stanford, Calif. (about $69K) are the next top-paying cities.

 Certifications and Degrees

 In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of $94K per year.
 Data Analysis also popped up often in the survey as an important skill; about an eighth of employees surveyed report using it at work.
-Employees also tend to know Microsoft Office, Customer Service, and Clinical Research.
+Microsoft Office, Clinical Research, and Microsoft Excel were also reported by many survey participants.

 Benefits and Perks